 Depart early for the Red Centre.
 Hike the awe-inspiring Kings Canyon before continuing on to Uluru.

-Cross the Outback on a rugged track to Coober Pedy, the world's opal mining capital.
-After a guided tour of a mine, escape the heat like the locals by spending the night underground.
+Travel along a rugged track to Coober Pedy, the world's opal mining capital.
+After a guided tour of a mine, escape the heat by spending the night underground.

-Travel along the Old Ghan Railway route—the Oodnadatta Track.
+Travel along the Old Ghan Railway route.
 Cross the dingo fence and stop to explore a number of historic settler sites along the way.

-Continue along the Oodnadatta track.
-Marvel at ruins of early settler sites, visit the Arabunna Aboriginal Centre, opt for a scenic flight over the great salt lake of Lake Eyre.
-Experience a one-of-a-kind overnight stay at the historic Beltana Sheep Station.
+Visit an Aboriginal centre, and opt for a scenic flight over the great salt lake of Lake Eyre.
+Experience a one-of-a-kind overnight stay at a historic sheep station.

-Drive through the Flinders Ranges, stopping for photos, before a wine tasting in the Clare Valley.
+Drive through the Flinders Ranges before a wine tasting in the Clare Valley.

-Travel past world-famous surf beaches along the Great Ocean Road.
-Enjoy views of the 12 Apostles and walk through the rainforest in Great Otway National Park.
-Tour ends upon arrival to Melbourne in the evening, please book ongoing travel after 8pm.
+Visit Loch Ard Gorge and travel past world-famous surf beaches along the Great Ocean Road.
+Walk through the rainforest in Great Otway NP.
+Tour ends upon arrival to Melbourne in the evening; please book ongoing travel after 8pm.

 Find dates, prices, and more trip options.Book Now